 Dogs in the park

-Help keep parks and walkways clean.
-Remember every time they poop, you must scoop!
+Reminder: Help keep parks and walkways clean.
+Every time they poop, you must scoop!

 The dog off-leash park named for old post office

 Deermound was the name given for a post office established in the Hillsdale area in 1911 and also for a stopping place along the old Edmonton Trail.
 Now, 100 years later, Deermound is the name Council has given for the County’s popular dog park.